alanesq/CameraWifiMotion/README.md

 Removing the I.R. filter and fitting a suitable lens completely transforms these cameras in low light conditions, going from completely useless to ok.
 You need a lens with a large iris, I am still searching for the best option (I think 'M12 F1.4' is the type of thing we need)...
 You can remove the casing from the supplied camera leaving just the ccd (see pic) and then glue a lens case over the top of it.
+If you have a 3d printer you can print an adaptor from https://www.thingiverse.com/thing:4663521, mine has a 20mm spacing on the holes though so I have created a modified version here: https://github.com/alanesq/CameraWifiMotion/blob/master/misc/esp32cam-lensAdaptor-20mm.step
 <table><tr>
   <td><img src="/Images/replacement-lens.jpg" width="200px" /</td>
   <td><img src="/Images/replacement-lens-2.jpg" width="200px" /></td>